Le Truc Docs 2.5.0

 })

-badgeproperty is updated by a parent component, the badge text updates. - If
+• When a parent component updates badge, the badge text updates.

 Child Component: FormSpinbutton#

-The FormSpinbutton component reacts to user interactions and exposes a reactive property value of type number.
-It updates its own internal DOM subtree, but doesn't know about any other component nor where the value is used.
+The FormSpinbutton component reacts to user interactions.
+It exposes a reactive property value of type number.
+It updates its own internal DOM subtree.
+It does not know about any other component or where the value is used.

 defineComponent('form-spinbutton', ({ all, expose, first, host, on, watch }) => {